vmware-tanzu/secrets-manager/docs/_pages/0140-production.md

-secret storage needs, and your workloads do **not** bind any Kubernetes `Secret` (*i.e., instead of using Kubernetes `Secret` objects, you use tools like **VSecM SDK** or **VSecM Sidecar** to securely dispatch secrets to your workloads*) then as long as you secure access to the secret `vsecm-safe-age-key` inside the `vsecm-system` namespace, you should be good to go.
+secret storage needs, and your workloads do **not** bind any Kubernetes `Secret` (*i.e., instead of using Kubernetes `Secret` objects, you use tools like **VSecM SDK** or **VSecM Sidecar** to securely dispatch secrets to your workloads*) then as long as you secure access to the secret `vsecm-root-key` inside the `vsecm-system` namespace, you should be good to go.

 With the help of **VSecM SDK**, **VSecM Sidecar**, and **VSecM Init Container**,